addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Later on in the book, we’ll learn how to further modularize this application using RequireJS, swap out our persistence layer to a database back-end, and finally unit test the application with a few different testing frameworks.

-# Exercise 2: Book Library - Your first RESTful Backbone.js app
+# Exercise 2: Book Library - Your First RESTful Backbone.js App

 While our first application gave us a good taste of how Backbone.js applications are made, most real-world applications will want to communicate with a back-end of some sort.
 Let's reinforce what we have already learned with another example, but this time we will also create a RESTful API for our application to talk to.